yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 Continuous integration is not only a server that builds, but a management/organizational process that should "work".
-Being a process that works means exactly what Jezz Humble said in [Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation](http://www.amazon.com/gp/product/0321601912/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0321601912&linkCode=as2&tag=yegor256com-20&linkId=GKWBKGZUJGJLFMHE), on page 55:
+Being a process that works means exactly what Jez Humble said in [Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation](http://www.amazon.com/gp/product/0321601912/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0321601912&linkCode=as2&tag=yegor256com-20&linkId=GKWBKGZUJGJLFMHE), on page 55: